What is bed wetting?

 It’s estimated that around 1 in 100 people continue to wet the bed into adulthood (primary enuresis), with some people starting to wet the bed when they come into adulthood (secondary enuresis).

-This usually requires referral to a specialist such as an urologist (a specialist in treating conditions that affect the urinary system) or an incontinence adviser.
+This usually requires referral to a specialist, such as a urologist (a specialist in treating conditions that affect the urinary system) or an incontinence adviser.

 Learn more about adult bed wetting here.